petbrueck/sdg16_sursol_manual/readme.md

 Change feature, so that they can be reflected in the CAPI/CATI script as well.

+In the following, questions are referred to using the variable names as used in the Survey Solutions Designer, which only in few cases deviates from the paper source questionnaire.

 ### General notes

 #### Placeholders

-Both throughout the paper-based (source questionnaire) as well as Survey Solutions CAPI/CATI template, various placeholders have been included to allow for a simple adjustment of the questionnaire content to a country-specific context.
+Both throughout the paper-based source questionnaire as well as Survey Solutions CAPI/CATI template, various placeholders have been included to allow for a simple adjustment of the questionnaire content to a country-specific context.

 Within the Survey Solutions script, these placeholders are indicated through \[!!!NAME OF THE PLACEHOLDER!!!\].
 Using the [Find and